 When recruiters want to hire a data scientist they make the very first mistake while preparing a JD, to be precise in the “Job Title.”
 They use the word “Data Scientist,” I should rather say misuse it a lot more than needed.
 It’s like a catch-all title for them.

-Let’s say you are hiring for machine learning engineer even though the job role depends on the knowledge of data science, a machine learning engineer would be poles apart from a data analyst.
-A job title that is generic may hint otherwise then what you are actually looking for, triggering a lot of responses that aren’t going to be useful.
+Let’s say you are hiring for a machine learning engineer even though the job role depends on the knowledge of data science, a machine learning engineer would be poles apart from a data analyst.
+A job title that is generic may hint otherwise than what you are actually looking for, triggering a lot of responses that aren’t going to be useful.

 You should also mention the kind of problem you want to get solved in the JD!
 The best data scientists are attracted to the problem.
 This basically means emphasize the intellectual aspects of the job.
 It will prove beneficial for the data scientist recruitment managers as most resumes would be of professionals interested in the problem emphasized in the job description.